-When we talk about active listening, this usually focuses on the visually active kind.
+When we talk about active listening, this usually focuses on the visual presentation of listening.

 We have all had moments where we later thought – I knew it!
 We have all ignored a feeling because we could not prove it.